© Serdar Corbacı | Dreamstime.com

 Your dentist will make a diagnosis of periodontitis vs. gingivitis by looking at your teeth and charting gum-pocket depths.
 “There are other tests currently available that go beyond basic and subjective visual assessment to provide dental professionals with the detailed genetic and biological information required to better determine the appropriate treatment regimen for each individual patient.
 This information includes evaluating the inflammatory burden that is causing periodontal disease, as well as looking at the patient’s unique genetic susceptibility to periodontal disease,” says perio.org.

-At-Home Cures for Gingivitis
+At-Home Treatment for Gingivitis

-You can reverse gingivitis right at home, if you catch it early enough.
+You can treat gingivitis at home, if you catch it early enough.
 A saltwater rinse can help soothe and heal the gums.
 Regular brushing, which means twice a day, is the first step (Medical News Today suggests using an electric tooth brush).
 You’ll need to add regular dental flossing and the use of a good antiseptic mouthwash to eliminate gingivitis in its early stages.

 Don’t be fooled by those who say an herbal mouthwash can get the job done.
 The Journal of Dental Hygiene’s study “Antiseptic Mouth Rinses: An Update on Comparative Effectiveness, Risks, and Recommendations” concludes that “research supports the effectiveness of antiseptic mouth rinses in reducing plaque and gingivitis as an adjunct to home care.”
 An additional study from the same journal found that an herbal oral rinse was no better than the placebo in a study comparing antiseptic mouthwash to herbal.